jaythequant/kucoin-cli/docs/examples.rst

             end=END,            # Latest date to query from )

+Conclusion:

-Viola, we have generated a database in as little as few dozen lines of code.
-Let's briefly review the features of the datebase: This is a SQLite .db file which has now been added to the current working directory.
-The database contains 30 days of OHLC(V) data between April 1st, 2022 and May 1st, 2022 for Bitcoin quoted in Tether at 1 minute granularity.
-Our database consists of six
+In a few simple steps, we have generated a basic SQLite database.
+Let's briefly review the features of the datebase: This is a SQLite `.db` file which has now been added to the current working directory.
+The database contains 30 days of OHLC(V) data between April 1st, 2022 and May 1st, 2022 for Bitcoin quoted in Tether (i.e., 'BTC-USDT') at 1 minute granularity.
-columns:

-* `Open`: Execution price of initial trade during the period.
-* `High`: Highest filled trade execution price during the period.
-* `Low`: Lowest filled trade execution price during the period.
-* `Close`: Execution price of final trade during period.
-* `Volume`: Amount of base currency exchanged.
-* `Turnover`: Amount of quote currency exchanged.
-Turnover is equivalent to Close x Volume.

-The `pipeline` function gives us a handy progress bar print out with a timer, but this can be disabled via the `progress_bar` argument should user's prefer a less verbose output.
+The `pipeline` function gives us a handy progress bar with a timer which is especially useful when acquiring very large datasets that may take many hours or even days to download.
+This feature can, however, be disabled by setting the `progress_bar` argument equal to `False`.

-Simple as that, we've laid out the entire pipeline!
-We now have a permanent SQLite database to draw from for future research.
+We now have a permanent SQLite database to draw from for future research, but, of course, this is just the tip of the iceberg!
+User's will need to learn how to use SQLalchemy to retrieve their data back into a Python environment and will need to install and setup their own relational database to begin managing larger amounts of related data.
+See `Further Reading` below for some helpful documentation on your continued journey:

 .. admonition:: Further Reading

     * For information on how to connect Python to your new database see the SQLalchemy documentation (https://docs.sqlalchemy.org/en/14/)
     * For a brief introduction to SQLite check out SQLite's documentation (https://www.sqlite.org/docs.html)
-    * For a much more heavy-duty database solution check out my preferred SQL database language, Postgres (https://www.postgresql.org/docs/)
+    * For a heavy-duty database solution check out my preferred version of SQL, Postgres (https://www.postgresql.org/docs/)

 Deploying An Algorithm
 ----------------------